Conducting Opportunities

 Beyond programming, preparing, and performing music, Army Band Officers fulfill many administrative, operational, and logistical roles.
 Whether marching in support of a military parade, leading an engagement for service members overseas, or performing in concert halls, Army bands offer an exciting and fulfilling opportunity to work with outstanding musicians in service to our nation.

 Only men and women of outstanding character and drive will become U.S. Army Officers.
-Officers are the managers of the Army.
+Officers are the leaders of the Army.
 They are tasked with making important decisions in stressful situations, and they are entrusted with the safety of the men and women under their command.
-Being and Officer in the U.S. Army will not only serve as a point of pride during your military service, but it will also be useful to you in a civilian career.
+Being an Officer in the U.S. Army will not only serve as a point of pride during your military service, but it will also be useful to you in a civilian career.
 Employers place a high value on the discipline and leadership skills that the Army fosters in its Soldiers.
 Army Officers are often looked to as prime candidates for management roles and executive positions.
 From leaders of industry to United States Presidents, many began their careers as Army Officers.

 Salary and Benefits